AwalaApp/poc/README.md

 ### Generating messages

-The following will generate a parcel for the endpoint `rne:targetEndpointAddr`, from the endpoint whose X.509 certificate (chain) is available at `samples/alice_cert.der`.
+The following will generate a _parcel_ from the _endpoint_ Alice to the _endpoint_ Bob, encrypted with Bob's X.509 certificate and signed with Alice' private key.
 The payload will be the contents of `samples/payload.txt`.

 ```bash
 ./bin/generate-message \